Distance Learning SACC Prep Course Policies

 The drop date is listed on the course schedule on the syllabus.

-- Withdrawals after this date will result in tuition charges and EIP being notified.
+- Withdrawals after this date will result in full tuition charges and EIP being notified.

 Regarding Shared Information